microsoft/FluidFramework/server/README.md

 Before we understood helm/offnet fully, we deployed using a generateCharts.js script.
 This isn't necessary and should be removed.

 ## Gotchas
-* We have different version of kubernetes on our deployments. kubectl and helm CLIs must be within one version of the service, so may need to download executables for each environment
+* We have different versions of kubernetes on our deployments. kubectl and helm CLIs must be within one version of the service, so you may need to download executables for each environment